Chloë Bell

 Chloë has experience in a wide range of pensions matters including cases raising issues of equalisation, rectification, professional negligence, construction of trust documents, Courage fetters, section 75 debts and Pensions Ombudsman proceedings.

-Examples of Chloë’s recent cases:
+Examples of Chloë’s recent cases include:

 Chloë gained vast experience in public law matters at the highest level as a judicial assistant at the UK Supreme Court.